 This evolution falls into three broad categories:

 Initially, changes are made directly in the production environment.
-This can be a quick and efficient way of working after the initial implementation of Salesforce if the business doesn’t have sufficient customization of their organization to require a development team, or if costs need to be kept to a minimum, as there’s no need for additional sandboxes.
+With no need for additional sandboxes, this can be a quick and efficient way of working after the initial implementation of Salesforce for businesses that don't have sufficient customization of their organization to require a development team, or where costs need to be kept to a minimum.

 While simple, this is a risky approach.
-Changes are being made to the live organization that’s being used by the business on a daily basis.
+Changes are being made to the live organization being used by the business on a daily basis.
 Bugs and unfinished features can cause significant disruption, and it’s difficult to quickly identify and fix issues.
-Parallel development streams are very challenging, with developers or admins commonly overwriting each other’s changes.
-There are also fundamental limitations in terms of the changes that can be made – new Apex classes can’t be created in a production environment, for example
+Parallel development streams are very challenging, with developers or admins commonly overwriting each other’s changes or creating merge conflicts.
+There are also fundamental limitations in terms of the changes that can be made — new Apex classes can’t be created in a production environment, for example.

-To avoid the issues with working in production, teams commonly move to using a number of sandboxes to build and test code prior to release into production.
-This can vary from a single sandbox to a range of developer, partial and full sandboxes with increasing complexity and data.
+To avoid the issues with working in production, teams commonly start using a number of sandboxes to build and test code prior to release into production.
+This can vary from a single sandbox to a range of developer, partial, and full sandboxes with increasing complexity and data.

-Sandbox development does not solve all the issues of a production-centric approach, however.
-Code conflicts and accidentally overwriting changes remain a pain point, and there is limited audit capability to track why and when changes were made.
+Sandbox development does not solve all the issues of a production-focused approach, however.
+Code conflicts and accidentally overwriting changes remain a pain point, and there is limited audit capability to track why and when changes were made and by who.

 Version control driven development

-The benefits of sandbox development and the ease of adoption means most teams have moved onto this approach.
-Despite its advantages, its inherent challenges limit how far teams can go on their path to Agile development.
+The benefits of sandbox development and the ease of adoption mean that most teams have moved onto this approach.
+Despite its advantages, its inherent challenges limit how far teams can go on their path to agile development.
 Over time, the lack of automation, limited change tracking, interfering development streams, and complex environment management drive many teams to look for a better solution.

-For many, version control is at the heart of such a process, and begins them on the path to modern DevOps.
+For many, version control is at the heart of such a process, and sets them on the path to modern DevOps.